 While in the Senate, Dodd served on the Foreign Relations, Judiciary, and Aeronautical and Space Sciences Committees.
 He also co-chaired a subcommittee on internal security and chaired another one on juvenile delinquency.
 He displayed a mix of beliefs, including support for civil and voting rights, limiting violence of television, stopping the flow of illegal drugs, and the United Nations (though his support for the organization later waned, as he believed it was becoming dominated by poorer nations).

 Dodd continued to be a fervent anti-Communist while in Congress.
 In 1959, he opposed a visit by Soviet Premier Nikita Khrushchev to the United States, saying such a visit would be seen as an acceptance of Soviet domination of Warsaw Pact countries.
 "What would the Senate and the country have thought if in 1939 President Roosevelt had invited Adolf Hitler to a barnstorming tour of the U.S., fresh from conquest of Czechoslovakia, Austria and Poland and in the midst of his extermination of millions of Jews?" asked Dodd.
-The Senator was also criticized the John F. Kennedy Administration as not doing enough to remove Fidel Castro from Cuba.
+The Senator also criticized the John F. Kennedy Administration for not doing enough to remove Fidel Castro from Cuba.
 Most notably, Dodd was a stalwart supporter of the Vietnam War; when he learned that the U.N.
 Secretary-General was opposed to the war, Dodd called for his resignation.
 While this made him a good friend of President Lyndon B. Johnson (who even considered Dodd as a Vice Presidential candidate for the 1964 election), it created some tension within the Democratic Party.
-Dodd's support for the war was enough to merit his inclusion in "The Draft Dodger Rag," a protest song by Phil Ochs, that included the lyrics, "I'm just a typical American boy from a typical American town / I believe in God and Senator Dodd and keeping old Castro down."
+Dodd's support for the war was enough to merit his inclusion in "The Draft Dodger Rag," a protest song by Phil Ochs which included the lyrics, "I'm just a typical American boy from a typical American town / I believe in God and Senator Dodd and keeping old Castro down."

 Dodd was also well-known for his attempts to secure gun control legislation.
 In 1963, he co-sponsored legislation that would increase requirements for gun dealers and ban mail-order pistols.
 When President Kennedy was assassinated by a sniper with a mail-order weapon in November of that year, Dodd expanded his proposal to include a ban on mail-order rifles and shotguns as well.
 The bill died in committee in 1964, but was reintroduced by Dodd in 1965.
 The bill finally passed as the Gun Control Act in 1968.
 Though more watered-down than its original intent, the legislation still effectively banned mail-order firearms sales; added an age limits for gun sales and prohibited certain people, such as criminals, from purchasing them; raised the dealer fee to restrict gun traffic to legitimate sellers; and restricted the marketing of heavy-hitting weapons such as bazookas and mortars.